-Bond Life: 20 ye ears
+Bond Life: 20 years

-Annual Debt Service Payment: \$261 ,600
+Annual Debt Service Payment: \$261,600

-Annual Operating Costs: \$ -25 5,000
+Annual Operating Costs: \$ -25,000

-Attributable Revenues: nues: \$236,60
+Attributable Revenues: \$236,600

 Net Operating Budget Impact: \$ 0

 GCOSD - General Collection System Improvements

 Project Description: This project includes general improvements to various pump stations and collection system infrastructure in the District.
 Improvements will serve to extend the useful life of various facilities, while also providing increased conveyance capacity and enhanced operational flexibility and District-wide enhancements to the appurtenant communication and data transmission systems.
 A major component for all facility improvements is an emphasis on energy efficiencies and cost savings that will provide a partial offset to debt service incurred.